Monterey County, Central California

 Fishing

 Anglers at Lake San Antonio is great for striped bass.
 Some trophy stripers have been pulled from the lake.
-An abundance of structures provide plenty of good habitat for smallmouth and largemouth bass.
+An abundance of structures provides plenty of good habitat for smallmouth and largemouth bass.
 The usual bluegills, catfish, and sunfish are also found here.

 Campgrounds

 Lake San Antonio has hundreds of campsites.
 Many are located in three well organized campgrounds on the South Shore, while others are found along the shoreline on the northeast side of the lake.
 Most are first come, first served, but a few may be reserved.
 A good number of sites have RV hook-ups.
 Showers and restrooms are found in all the campgrounds.
 Group campsites are also available.
-Outside the lake area, few campsites can be found except at several RV Parks.
+Outside the lake area, few campsites can be found in the vicinity except at several RV Parks.

 Lodging